Fractional CIO & ERP Consulting

-Most companies that make things got to where they are because someone was exceptional at the work -- the construction, the manufacturing, the product.
+Most companies that make things got to where they are because someone was exceptional at the work.
+The construction, the manufacturing, the product.
 Technology was always secondary.
 By the time the systems problems get serious, almost none of them go find someone with a real IT background to build out their stack or select their systems.
 They find someone smart who has some downtime and tell them to go figure it out.
 No matter how capable that person is, this just isn't what they do.

 What almost always follows is a technology mess.
 Systems nobody remembers the purpose of.
 A wildly overcomplicated ERP setup that holds the business back instead of supporting it.
 Processes built around workarounds that have been in place so long nobody questions them anymore.
+And, increasingly, AI tools purchased faster than anyone evaluated them, pointed at production systems before anyone asked what could go wrong.

 If any of that sounds familiar, cleaning it up is what I do.